 Your skin color largely determines the SPF level you should wear.
 For instance, if you are fair-skinned and always or usually burn, it is best to wear SPF 30 or higher.
 On the contrary, if you are medium to dark-skinned, or you usually tan and never burn, you can go with SPF 15.

 Shielding the skin with sunscreen is one of the best and most important practices in skin care.
 Continuous exposure to UV rays makes your skin more prone to issues like wrinkles, sun damage, sunburn, and even cancer.
-However, choosing the right sunscreen will help solve and prevent these issues.
-When choosing a sunscreen, you may have to look for several factors, including skin type, allergies, sun exposure level, SPF, formulation, and ingredients.
+However, choosing the right, dermatologist-recommended sunscreen will help solve and prevent these issues.
+When choosing a sunscreen, you may have to look for several factors, including skin type, allergies, sun exposure level, SPF, fragrance-free factor, formulation, and ingredients.
 Following the tips and instructions listed above may help you choose the right sunscreen.

 Frequently Asked Questions